maia-s/sdl3-sys-rs/sdl3-sys/README.md

 SDL 3 is now ABI stable as of the 3.1.3 preview release, but `sdl3-sys` itself is still considered unstable.
 The generator that parses and generates these bindings is new and may have bugs.
-In particular, functions and constants generated from C defines with inferred types may need to have their types changed.

 Please submit an issue at github if you have any issues or comments!